Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 12.26.21 UTC
+- WIB: Minggu, 1 Desember 2024 13.35.03 UTC
-- WITA: Minggu, 1 Desember 2024 13.26.21 UTC
+- WITA: Minggu, 1 Desember 2024 14.35.03 UTC
-- WIT: Minggu, 1 Desember 2024 14.26.21 UTC
+- WIT: Minggu, 1 Desember 2024 15.35.03 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: funny
+Kategori: nature